learnscripture/learnscripture.net/docs/README.rst

-LearnScripture.net is web site created using the Python programming language, the `Django <https://www.djangoproject.com/>`_ web framework, and various other technologies.
+LearnScripture.net is a web site created using the Python programming language, the `Django <https://www.djangoproject.com/>`_ web framework, and various other technologies.

 If you are familiar with these or are willing to learn, we'd love to have your help